Do you ever have one of these? Because I do.

 I was also unprepared for the fact that sometimes my children would drive me absolutely insane.
 I didn’t think that I could ever be irritated by my precious, adorable offspring, but when you’re with a person, any person, 24/7, you have many more opportunities to be annoyed.
 Especially when that person hangs on your pant leg and screams, or says, “Mom.
 Mom!
 MOM!!!” approximately 5428 times a day.

 So what do you do about the stay-at-home slump?
 I don’t have all the answers, but here’s what I do…

 1) I vent.
 I’m a notorious complainer because talking (or writing!) about my feelings really helps me feel calmer, and more in control.

-2) I ask my husband to hold me.
+2) I hug my husband.
 He has a calming effect on me, and I on him.
 Honestly, until I met him, I didn’t understand what people meant by “chemistry,” but when someone can put their arms around you and it immediately lowers your blood pressure, you have it!

 3) I let it go.
 Sometimes, if I’m feeling really tired and defeated, I order a pizza and use paper plates, and if the children are not particularly dirty, we skip bath time.
 I have them wash their hands and faces, and brush their teeth of course, but if they don’t have a bath every night, they will survive.
 It’s not the end of the world.

 4) I put the kids to bed early.
 Sometimes as early as 6:00 for DJ, and 7:00 for the girls.
 The girls are allowed to read in their beds if they aren’t ready for sleep (though Cakes usually is), and this gives me a chance to regroup, have some time alone with my husband, or go to sleep myself, if that’s what I need most.